 5) Always have the end goal in mind

 Tidiness is a journey.
 There are always improvements that can be made.
-It is important that when you set out on this journey you establish why you are doing it and what you want to gain.
-It may be that you want a much clearer and freer space at home to help with your creativity and serenity.
+It is important that when you set out on this journey, sure you establish why you are doing it and what you want to gain.
+It may be that you want a clearer space at home to help with your creativity and serenity.
 If this is the case, remind yourself before every tidying task that this is helping you reach your goal.
-Then you are less likely to give up.
-The more you start to see the benefits and feel the end goal in sight, the more fun it will become.
+This way, you are less likely to give up.
+The more you start to see the benefits and understand your end goal in sight, the more fun the whole process will become.